Results for Fiscal 2015, 2016, 2017, 2018, and 2019

 The Volcker Alliance evaluated all fifty states in each of five budgeting categories: Budget Forecasting, Budget Maneuvers, Legacy Costs, Reserve Funds, and Transparency.

-Select a Fiscal Year (or 3-Year Average) and a Budgeting Category on the data visualization below to view how the states were ranked within that category.
+Select a Fiscal Year (or 5-Year Average) and a Budgeting Category on the data visualization below to view how the states were ranked within that category.

 The horizontal bars are color-coded by the grade received in the selected budget category.

 The list of states is ordered by the grade they received in the budgeting category and fiscal year selected, but can be sorted alphabetically by state name (by clicking the 'sort' button in the 'State Name' header).

 Refresh the page to return to the default view.

-In the Truth and Integrity in State Budgeting: The Balancing Act report covering all fifty states over the fiscal years of 2017 through 2019, the Volcker Alliance focuses on five critical areas that explain methods used to achieve budgetary balance, as well as how budgets and other financial information are disclosed to the public.
+In the Truth and Integrity in State Budgeting: Preparing for the Storm report covering all fifty states over the fiscal years of 2015 through 2019, the Volcker Alliance focuses on five critical areas that explain methods used to achieve budgetary balance, as well as how budgets and other financial information are disclosed to the public.

 - procedures in developing and presenting annual (or in some instances biennial) budgets, including the extension of reliable revenue and spending estimates over periods beyond the annual budget;